 When it comes down to knowledge, both personal trainers and physical therapists for special needs have a lot of knowledge about how the body works.
 However, physical therapists typically must go through seven years of college and MED school, earning their Doctorate along the way.
 They must also pass a series of state and national boards (tests).
 So, so their knowledge of anatomy and physiology is typically top-notch.
 However, their knowledge about physical therapy for special needs is probably very limited.
 All of this is what makes a physical therapist so well equipped to treat injuries and perform rehabilitation.

 Many personal trainers have degrees in kinesiology, many have advanced certifications in providing training to those with special needs.
 This group would include some that are certified inclusive fitness trainers.
 An inclusive fitness trainer has taken the time to learn how to develop fitness plans for those with a variety of special needs.
 Among these special needs are; autism, Asperger’s, ADD/ADHD, cerebral palsy, down syndrome, obesity, spinal cord injuries, stroke victims, and many more.
-They will be able to create an individualized fitness plan for each client and then be there to help implement it.
+They’ll be able to create an individualized fitness plan for each client and then be there to help implement it.

 Many of our team here at Special Strong have a degree while others have a handful of specialty certifications in fitness and working with special needs kids and adults.

 When performing physical therapy for special needs, therapists take an isolated approach to the problem they are trying to rehabilitate.
 For example, if you have sprained an ankle and visit your physical therapist that is what they will work on.
 Their goal is to rehabilitate the joints, tendons, ligaments, and muscles around your ankle.
 Beyond this, they do nothing for the rest of your body beyond the usual, “How are doing today?” greeting.